Cole Hocker: Background and youth sports

+Collegiate competition

-Hocker ran for the Oregon Ducks.
-At the 2021 NCAA Division I Indoor Track and Field Championships, he won the mile in 3:53.71 and the 3000 metres in 7:46.15.
+Hocker ran for the Oregon Ducks from 2019 to 2021.
+At the 2021 NCAA Division I Indoor Track and Field Championships, he won the mile in 3:53.71 and the 3000 meters in 7:46.15.
 Earlier that year, he ran a personal best of 3:50.55 in the mile on February 12, 2021, finishing in a close second to teammate Cooper Teare at a meet at the Randal Tyson Track Center.
-The two set the 7th and 8th all-time fastest times for the indoor mile.
+The two set the seventh and eighth all-time fastest performances for the indoor mile.

-At the 2021 NCAA Division I Outdoor Track and Field Championships, he won the 1500 metres in a time of 3:35.35, outkicking NCAA record holder Yared Nuguse.
-He also finished 4th in the 5000 metres in a time of 13:18.95.
+At the 2021 NCAA Division I Outdoor Track and Field Championships, Hocker won the 1500 meters in a time of 3:35.35, outkicking NCAA record holder Yared Nuguse.
+He also finished 4th in the 5000 meters in a time of 13:18.95.
 At the 2020 United States Olympic Trials, Hocker won the 1500 m final ahead of Matthew Centrowitz and Yared Nuguse.
-Hocker did not have the Olympic qualifying time, however he qualified for the games based on his world ranking position.
+Hocker did not have the Olympic qualifying time; however, he qualified for the Games based on his world ranking position.

-At the 2020 Olympic Games, Hocker placed 6th in the 1500 metre event with a time of 3:31.40, setting a new personal best.
+At the 2020 Olympic Games, Hocker placed 6th in the 1500 m with a time of 3:31.40, setting a new personal best.
 His time was under the Olympic Record set 2 days prior in the semifinals by Abel Kipsang of Kenya.
 Hocker qualified for the semifinals by running 3:36.16 for 4th in his heat.
-Hocker then ran 3:33.87, his then personal best, for 2nd in his semifinal to qualify for the final.
+He then ran 3:33.87, then a personal best placing 2nd in his semifinal to qualify for the final.

-Professional
+Senior competition

+2021

 On September 13, 2021, Hocker announced his decision to turn professional, forgoing his further participation on the University of Oregon team.
 Hocker became a Nike-sponsored athlete, and continues to be based in Oregon training under coach Ben Thomas.
 Hocker made his professional debut at the 2022 Millrose Games, where he competed in the 3,000 meter race.
 He ran a personal record of 7:39.83, placing third behind Geordie Beamish and teammate Cooper Teare.
 Two weeks later at Gately Park in Chicago, in a bid for the American indoor mile record of 3:49.98, Teare and Hocker ran personal bests of 3:50.17 and 3:50.35 to place first and second.

+2022

 At the 2022 USA Indoor Track and Field Championships in Spokane, Washington, Hocker doubled in the 1,500 meter and 3,000 meter events.
-He earned his second and third national titles, running a meet record time of 3:39.09 in the 1500m.
-However, he opted out of the 2022 World Athletics Indoor Championships in Belgrade, turning his focus instead to the outdoor championships in July.
-An injury at the US National Track and Field championships in June 2022, prevented him from qualifying in the 1500M for the World Outdoor Championships.
+He earned his second and third national titles, running a meet record time of 3:39.09 in the 1500 m.
+However, he opted not to compete in the 2022 World Athletics Indoor Championships in Belgrade, Serbia, turning his focus instead to the outdoor championships in July.
+An injury at the US National Track and Field championships in June 2022, prevented him from qualifying in the 1500 m for the World Outdoor Championships.